hknd23/idcempy/README.md

 * Fits inflated multi-nomial logit (iMNL) models that account for the preponderant (and heterogeneous) share of observations in the baseline or any other lower category in unordered polytomous choice outcomes.
-* Allows you to easily compute the goodness-of-fit tests (AIC and Log-likelihood) and assess the performance of the "inflated" choice models with respect to standard ordered probit (OP) and multi-nomial logit (MNL) models.
+* Allows you to easily compute the goodness-of-fit tests (AIC and Log-likelihood) and assess the performance (Vuong Test) of the "inflated" choice models with respect to standard ordered probit (OP) and multi-nomial logit (MNL) models.

 **IDCeMPy** uses Newton numerical optimization methods to estimate the "inflated" discrete choice models described above via Maximum Likelihood Estimation (MLE).
 **IDCeMPY** is compatible with [Python](https://python.org) 3.7+